 In Genesis 9:27.

-The Problem is how many, including some in the Hebrew Roots movements, tie that into British Israelism and Two House Theology.
+The Problem is how many, including some in the Hebrew Roots movement, tie that into British Israelism and Two House Theology.
 Seeing Ephraim and the Northern Kingdom become intermingled beyond distinction with the descendants of Japheth.
 Cimmerians linked to both Gomer and Omri, Scythians linked to both Magog and Israel, The Irish linked to Magog and Judah's son Zarah and later the House of David.
 And all of Britam's identifications.
 I do see some truth in plenty of that kind of stuff, but it also gets tied into Racist and Nationalist political agendas.

 And many of these are expecting a Messiah Ben-Joseph.
 Christ White has argued for The Antichrist claiming to be Messiah Ben-Joseph independent of the Lost Tribes aspect.
 And I disagree with many aspects of his argument especially Jerusalem as Mystery Babylon, but have explored how that could tie into the Lost Tribes issue.